seamusgould/WhatsUpApp/doc/use-cases/find-activity.md

 - An activity can be viewed in detail.

 **Main success scenario:**
-1. User opens the app with the intention of finding activity.
+1. Viewer opens the app with the intention of finding activity.
 2. System displays activities that are happening at the current time or in the near future.
-3. User views the list of activities.
+3. Viewer views the list of activities.
-4. User chooses an activity to view in more detail.
+4. Viewer chooses an activity to view in more detail.
-5. User closes the app after finding an activity.
+5. Viewer closes the app after finding an activity.

 **Extensions (or alternate flows):**
 4a.
-User wishes to view more activities
+Viewer wishes to view more activities
-1. The user can repeat steps 3-4 as long as they would like.
+1. The viewer can repeat steps 3-4 as long as they would like.

 **Special requirements:**
 - Touch screen UI.
-- Internationalization of displayed text.
 - List of activities and map must be readable on a phone screen (e.g. large enough text, scrollable list, high-resolution map image).
 - Activity categories must be displayed when viewing activities on the map, in the list, and in detail.